SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 solve(prob,Vern7(lazy=false))
 ```

-#### Parallel across the method - Explicit Runge-Kutta Methods
+#### Parallel Explicit Runge-Kutta Methods

-- `KuttaPRK2p5` - A 5 parallel, 2 processor Explicit Runge-Kutta method of 5th order.
+- `KuttaPRK2p5` - A 5 parallel, 2 processor explicit Runge-Kutta method of 5th order.

-This method is problem independent parallel solution due to a special structure of the method.
-Problems that are amenable to parallel solutions generally have one or more of the following attributes

-- The right hand side of the ODE is expensive to evaulate.
-- The interval of integration is long.
-- The Problem takes too long to run.
+These methods utilize multithreading on the `f` calls to parallelize the problem.
+This
+requires that simultanious calls to `f` are thread-safe.

 #### Explicit Strong-Stability Preserving Runge-Kutta Methods for Hyperbolic PDEs (Conservation Laws)